TaygaHoshi/tt-project/Classes/Magician.md

 **Spell Modifiers**
 	Choose two modifiers each at levels 2 and 6.
 	These modifiers cost 1 mana to apply to the next spell you cast, and a spell can have multiple modifiers.
+	1. Magical shielding: This spell also grants you your choice of temporary armor equal to the base mana cost of it, for a round.
-	1. #TODO
+	2. #TODO

-**Casting Style**
+**Witchcraft Style**
-	As you progress with your magic, you gain a casting style.
+	As you progress with your magic, you become adept at a style of witchcraft magic.
+Choose one ability.
-	1. Offensive casting: You gain a +1 to precision rolls to your damaging spells against targets who are actively in combat against you.
+	1. Offensive magician: You gain a +1 bonus to precision rolls for your damaging spells.
-	2. Defensive casting: While you are casting a spell, you gain a +2 bonus to all resistances against prepared actions such as interrupts, preemptive attacks and opportunistic attacks.
+	2. Defensive magician: While you are casting a spell, you gain a +2 bonus to all resistances against prepared actions such as interrupts, preemptive attacks and opportunistic attacks.
-	3. Combat casting: Your current weapon is always considered a magical weapon, and deal magical damage.
-This ability does not affect weapons' aptitudes.
+	3. Weapon enhancement: Your current weapon is always considered a magical weapon, and deal magical damage.
+This ability does not change a weapon's aptitude.
+	4. Physical conversion: You can spend up to 4 mana and heal yourself as a full-turn action.
+Each point of mana you spend gives you 2 health.
-	4. #TODO
+	5. #TODO

 **Elemental Mastery**
 	Before casting an elemental spell, you can choose to activate the effects of two elements for that spell by spending double the mana cost.
 You can choose which element's effect activates first.
 You can use this ability only once per round.